greglnelson/react-hooks-typescript-tome/docs/2-app/editing.md

 ## Div

-What if we want both header and text?
+What if we want both a heading and text?
 We need to group them together under one parent.
 That parent shouldn't be visible.
 This is the purpose of the `div` (short for "division", as in "to group together") tag.

 ```tsx
 export function App(): JSX.Element {